 echo $user->password; // Not Accessible, will cause an error

-In the above example, the name property is public, so it can be accessed directly.
-The email property is protected, meaning it cannot be accessed directly from outside the class but can be accessed via a public method.
-The password property is private and can only be accessed within the User class.
+property is protected, meaning it cannot be accessed directly from outside the class but can be accessed via a public method.
+The password

 The Importance of Encapsulation